Help & FAQS

 We work on a 24-48 hour timeframe depending on the document.
 (Please note Financial Accounts do fall outside of this)

 Should any document be urgent, please make us aware in the subject and the reason for this in the body of the email, this may invoke an urgency signing fee.
-If you have not heard back within 4 hours, you can email our Operations Manager Rob Ackroyd – [email protected]
+If you have not heard back within 4 hours, you’re welcome to follow up with us for an update.

 Can documents be signed Electronically?

 Yes.
 Minutes, resolutions and deeds can all be signed electronically (and witnessed).
 We have taken the decision over the last couple of years to use DocuSign.
 This is a fast and easy way to get documents signed.
-Wills are the only document that need to be wet ink signature.
+Wills and Enduring Powers of Attorney are the only document that need to be wet ink signature.

 I’m buying/selling a property, how are NZ Trustees involved?